praF02/anevicon/README.md

 OPTIONS:
         --display-periodicity <PACKETS>
-            A count of packets per displaying test summaries.
-It is highly recommended to not set a too small value (say, 6). [default: 300] -l, --packet-length <POSITIVE-INTEGER>
+            A count of packets per displaying test summaries. [default: 300]

-            A count of bytes included in a random-generated packet.
-You cannot use this option and the `--send-file` together.
+    -l, --packet-length <POSITIVE-INTEGER>
+            Repeatedly send a random-generated packet with a specified bytes length.
 The default is 32768.
     -p, --packets-count <POSITIVE-INTEGER>
             A count of packets for sending.
-When this limit is reached, then the program will exit.
-See also the `--test-duration` option. [default:
+When this limit is reached, then the program will exit. [default: 18446744073709551615]
-            18446744073709551615]
     -r, --receiver <SOCKET-ADDRESS>
             A receiver of generated traffic, specified as an IP-address and a port number, separated by a colon.
     -f, --send-file <FILENAME>
-            A file for sending instead of random-generated packets.
-You cannot use this option and the `--packet-length` together.
+            Repeatedly send a specified file content.

+    -m, --send-message <STRING>
+            Repeatedly send a specified UTF-8 encoded text message.

         --send-periodicity <TIME-SPAN>
             A periodicity of sending packets.
-By default, all packets will be sent momentarily (without any periodicity).
 This option can be used to decrease test intensity. [default: 0secs]
         --send-timeout <TIME-SPAN>
             A timeout of sending every single packet.
 If a timeout is reached, an error will be printed. [default: 10secs]